-Project RAISE is currently in 59 districts in rural schools and communities throughout Tennessee.
+Project RAISE currently serves 59 districts during the 2025–26 academic year and will expand to 78 districts in the 2026–27 academic year, supporting rural schools and communities across Tennessee.
 The district is responsible for interviewing the intern to determine suitability.
 In addition, the intern and the supervisor must attend a Project RAISE event during the summer preceding the internship opportunity.

 Students enrolled in programs outside of Tennessee should confirm with their university program that an out-of-state internship placement is allowable and consult the Educator Licensure requirements to ensure eligibility for licensure.To learn more about licensure requirements, please refer to the Tennessee Department of Education’s guidance or email educator.licensure@tn.gov.